galaxyBETA

 I also hope you'll enjoy the game! :D

-Let me know if any bugs arise and I'll put out a fix asap! :D
+Thanks for your continued support and feedback!
+Do let me know if any bugs and issues arise, and I'll put out a fix ASAP :D

 view all updates